e-zk/cpass/README.md

-# cpasssimple password manager written in Go.
+# cpass
-Based on the [CryptoPass Chrome extension](https://github.com/dchest/cryptopass/ "CryptoPass GitHub") and compatible with the [Android implementation](https://f-droid.org/en/packages/krasilnikov.alexey.cryptopass/ "CryptoPass Android F-Droid Page")'s JSON backup files.
+Simple password manager written in Go, based on the [CryptoPass Chrome extension](https://github.com/dchest/cryptopass/ "CryptoPass GitHub") and compatible with the [Android implementation](https://f-droid.org/en/packages/krasilnikov.alexey.cryptopass/ "CryptoPass Android F-Droid Page")'s JSON backup files.

 The basic principle is that your password is generated from a secret, and your username/site pair: